seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/session-3_temp_pdf.md

 == 3.
 An example of a business model with IoT
 //ST: 3.
 An example of a business model with IoT

+//ST: !
 Withings is a company born in France in 2008.
-It designs connected objects in a B2C market:
+It designs connected objects for a B2C market:
-//ST: !

 //ST: !
 image::withings-1.png[align="center",title="Withings making the headlines in 2014"]